How to Celebrate Hanukkah at Home | Part 1

 - Battle in the opposite spirit (see Matthew 12:26) when the enemy attempts to erect false gods in your temple.
 Opportunities for growth or progress will not present themselves until you remove the enemy from your atmosphere.

 We face many of the same challenges that we see in the Hanukkah story.
 Similar to the Maccabees, a remnant is standing up to save the identity and culture of a nation.
+This is not the time for compromise, but courage.
 While we arise, we trust God for His provision and His anointing—not a man-made or self-sustained anointing oil, but a God-ordained and sanctified oil.

 In biblical times, the oil was used to: